zamazan4ik/awesome-pgo/postrgresql_results.md

 ## Results

 Here are results of running ClickBench test suite on different configurations.
-All configurations are benchmarked on the same machine, with the same PostgreSQL configuration, multiple times, etc.
+All configurations are benchmarked on the same machine, with the same PostgreSQL configuration, multiple times, etc. Results are shown in seconds (per query).
+Each query is repeated 3 times to get a more precise time measure.

 Also, I shared results for Instrumentation mode so you would be able to estimate how slow PostgreSQL is in Instrumentation mode for PGO.